Benny Tantoco

-Bienvenido Tantoco Sr. was a Filipino businessman and diplomat who was the founder of the department store chain Rustan's along his wife.
+Bienvenido Rufino Tantoco Sr. was a Filipino businessman and diplomat who was the founder of the department store chain Rustan's along his wife.

 Early life and education

-Bienvenido Tantoco Sr. was born on April 7, 1921.
+Bienvenido Rufino Tantoco Sr. was born on April 7, 1921.
 He hails from a clan started by Chinese trader Tan Tok Che.
 Bienvenido was born to Luis Buendia Tantoco, a farmer and fishing trade based in Malolos, Bulacan and Carmen Fabella Rufino, a music teacher.
 He was the second eldest of eight children.

 Due to the erratic nature of his father's business, Tantoco worked to support his siblings.
 At 16 years old he began working for a theatre chain in Manila which was run by his relatives.
 While working, he attended the Jose Rizal College under a scholarship granted by his mother's cousin Vicente Fabella.
 He obtained a degree in commercial business in 1941 with a thesis entitled "Modern Advertising in the Philippines".